ax2bboud/social_media_gif_downloader/ATTRIBUTIONS.md

 # Attributions

-This file provides attributions for all dependencies used in the twitter_downloader project, including license information, copyright notices, and links to original projects.
+This file provides attributions for all dependencies used in the social-media-gif-downloader project, including license information, copyright notices, and links to original projects.

 ## Project License

-**twitter_downloader** is licensed under the MIT License.
+**social-media-gif-downloader** is licensed under the MIT License.

 Copyright (c) 2024 ax2bboud